Asmotym/rolz/README.md

 Environment variables such as `MYSQL_USER`, `MYSQL_PASSWORD`, `MYSQL_DATABASE`, `BACKEND_PORT`, and `FRONTEND_PORT` can be overridden at `docker run` time.
 Set `DATABASE_SSL=false` for the bundled MySQL instance; hosted providers should use `true`.
 Persistent database storage can be mapped by binding `/var/lib/mysql` to a local volume.

+### Live reload inside Docker

+`docker compose up --build` now gives you a full dev stack without rebuilding the image for every edit.
+The compose file bind-mounts the source tree and sets `ROLZ_DEV_MODE=true` so the entrypoint runs `npm run server:dev` and `npm run dev -- --host 0.0.0.0`.
+Any change under `server/`, `src/`, or the Vite/TypeScript configs is picked up instantly.
+If you want the previous production-style behavior, set `ROLZ_DEV_MODE=false` (or unset it) before starting Compose.

 ### Make targets

 The included `Makefile` wraps common Docker commands: